Celebrity Chef Tom Colicchio: 'We Can End Hunger In This Country'

 Have you always thought of food from a policy perspective?

 My wife is a filmmaker and writer and she said she wanted to explore this issue.
 And very quickly, when she started doing the research, we found that people are hungry in this country not because there's not enough food here.
-It's not because of drought, and it's not because of famine o r war.
+It's not because of drought, and it's not because of famine or war.
 It's because we don't have the political will to make sure that every single person is fed.
 We can end hunger in this country.
 There are a lot of intractable problems and issues that we can't fix, but we can end hunger.
 When you fix that problem, you've fixed a lot of other problems in the country.

 This interview has been edited for clarity.